maarten-pennings/WordClock/README.md

 When running the clock app, the signaling LED should be off (indicating WiFi connected and thus correct time).
 When the signaling LED is on this indicates that the WordClock is searching for a WiFi net to connect to.

-The button als has two functions.
+The button also has two functions.
 Firstly, at startup, when the signaling LED is blinking, a press on the button enters configuration mode.
 When running the clock app, pressing the button toggles between normal clock mode and demo mode (15× speed).